 OPTION RESULTS IN CODEPAGE THE PROGRAM WILL AUTOMATICALLY APPLY THE CODEPAGE, WHICH THE PC IS SET TO USE.
 IF YOU WISH TO APPLY ANOTHER CODEPAGE FOR THE EXPORT, SELECT THIS CODEPAGE IN THE CODEPAGE FIELD IN THE DIALOG BOX.
 1 PAGE PR.
 FILE EACH PAGE IN THE PROJECT IS EXPORTED AS A SEPARATE FILE.
 1 PAGE PR.
 LAYER EACH PAGE IN THE PROJECT IS SAVED IN A SEPARATE LAYER.
 THIS WAY THE ENTIRE PROJECT CAN BE SAVED IN THE SAME FILE.
 IF THE Automation PROJECT CONTAINS LAYERS, THE DIVISION IN LAYERS NO LONGER EXISTS.
-ONLY PAGE F1 ONLY THE ACTIVE PAGE IN THE PROJECT IS EXPORTED.
+ONLY PAGE 7 ONLY THE ACTIVE PAGE IN THE PROJECT IS EXPORTED.
 PAGE 1.
 LAYER LAY 1 ONLY THE SELECTED LAYER ON THE ACTIVE PAGE IN THE PROJECT IS EXPORTED.
-LAYER (LAY 1) ON PAGE F1 EXPLODED WHEN YOU CHOOSE THIS OPTION, YOU CHOOSE WHICH LAYER TO EXPLODE, AND THEN EXPORT.
+LAYER (LAY 0) ON PAGE 7 EXPLODED WHEN YOU CHOOSE THIS OPTION, YOU CHOOSE WHICH LAYER TO EXPLODE, AND THEN EXPORT.
 OUTPUT CAN FOR INSTANCE BE APPLIED FOR A NUMERICALLY CONTROLLED MACHINE.
+ALL PAGES PLACED ON ONE PAGE IN THE SAME FILE ALL PROJECT PAGES ARE PLACED ON THE SAME LAYER ON A SINGLE PROJECT PAGE.

-OPTION RESULTS IN ALL PAGES PLACED ON ONE PAGE IN THE SAME FILE ALL PROJECT PAGES ARE PLACED ON THE SAME LAYER ON A SINGLE PROJECT PAGE.
-LAST USED PAGE ACTIVE IF YOU ON ONE OF THE PROJECT PAGES HAVE ENTERED SETTINGS => PAGE DATA AND SELECTED MARK AS LAST USED PAGE (SEE "Mark as last used page" on page 901), YOU CAN USE THIS WHEN EXPORTING DWG/DXF FILES.
+OPTION RESULTS IN LAST USED PAGE ACTIVE IF YOU ON ONE OF THE PROJECT PAGES HAVE ENTERED SETTINGS => PAGE DATA AND SELECTED MARK AS LAST USED PAGE (SEE "MARK AS LAST USED PAGE" ON PAGE 913), YOU CAN USE THIS WHEN EXPORTING DWG/DXF FILES.
 IN THE DIALOG BOX DWG/DXF EXPORT: - IF YOU SELECT LAST USED PAGE ACTIVE, ONLY THIS PAGE AND PRECEDING PROJECT PAGES ARE EXPORTED IF YOU DO NOT SELECT LAST USED PAGE ACTIVE, ALL PROJECT PAGES ARE EXPORTED.
+SHOW LAYER SET- TINGS WHEN YOU CLICK HERE, YOU ENTER THE LAYER MENU, WHERE YOU CAN CHANGE THE LAYER SETTINGS BEFORE EXPORTING IF NECESSARY.